 - Set a budget – I’ve always said, averages can be very misleading.
 Some parents will tell you that $400 per child is outrageously high while others will tell you they could never in a million years buy everything they need (or want) for $400 per child.
 At the end of the day, spending is personal and it’s important to spend the number that makes the most sense for you.
 Set a budget and do your best to stay in that budget.

 - Only buy what you need? – On similar lines, make sure you make a list of what you really need.
-Impulsive buying is always to greatest key to overspending because retailers really know how to get you to spend more than what you intended.
+Impulsive buying is always the greatest key to overspending because retailers really know how to get you to spend more than what you intended.
 The key is to make a list and do your best to stick you only what you need.
 Go around the house to see if you have some items on the list that can be used without buying more.

-- Some sales are not great deals – Staples was advertising their Staples brand paper was a super back to school sale price.
-While it was slightly cheaper than the normal price, they neglected to advertise that the HP brand of paper was actually a better salel Some stores are great at packaging deals where you get 2 for $5 but if you just bought one, it’s $2.50.
+- Some sales are not great deals – Staples was advertising their Staples brand paper was a super back to the school sale price.
+While it was slightly cheaper than the normal price, they neglected to advertise that the HP brand of paper was actually a better sales Some stores are great at packaging deals where you get 2 for $5 but if you just bought one, it’s $2.50.

-- Are brand name supplies better?
-In some cases, the answer may be yes but many time, the answer is a clear no. One of my boys, Connor, has a real thing for bright and funky patterned pencils.
+- Our brand name supplies better?
+In some cases, the answer may be yes but many times, the answer is a clear no. One of my boys, Connor, has a real thing for bright and funky patterned pencils.
 He has every excuse in the book for why they are better and why he deserves those pencils.
 My take is that the yellow ones work just as well and are slightly less expensive.

 - Involve the kids – In keeping with the theme of pencils, my oldest son.
 Robbie says “Dad, the funky pencils are only $1.50 more.
 I’ll give him the $1.50.”
 As generous at that is, I took this as an opportunity to help the kids understand the relative value of $1.50.
-I asked the boys if they would you rather have a slurpee and the yellow pencils or the cool pencils but no slurpee?
-They all decided (including Connor) the slurpee and the yellow pencils would work just fine.
+I asked the boys if they would you rather have a Slurpee and the yellow pencils or the cool pencils but no Slurpee?
+They all decided (including Connor) the Slurpee and the yellow pencils would work just fine.
 I think back to school spending is a great time to involve kids and use it as an opportunity to teach them about not only money but also to reinforce the relative value of money and that spending a little more here and there can really add up.

 My five cents

 One might think that back to school spending would be a big deal in my household because of having 4 kids.
 To be very honest, it’s not.
-For us, back to school spending is about the supplies, the friendships and the event.
+For us, back to school spending is about the supplies, the friendships, and the event.
 Our kids don’t get new clothes just because it’s back to school.
-I happen to think the clothes they are wearing this week and last week are just fine for school.
+I happen to think about the clothes they are wearing this week and last week are just fine for school.
 That’s just me and my five cents.
-What’s your thoughts?
+What’re your thoughts?